anoma/nspec/docs/architecture-2/ordering/mempool.md

 #### Primaries

-Primary engines establish a partial order of transaction candidate vertices (and by extension transaction candidates), in the form of a structured DAG.
+Primary engines establish a partial order of transaction candidate vertices (and by extension transaction candidates), in the form of a structured ᴅᴀɢ.
-The DAG proceeds in *rounds*:
+The ᴅᴀɢ proceeds in *rounds*:
 each primary produces at most one vertex in each round.
 That vertex references vertices from prior rounds.